buw-bicycle-traffic/BicycleSimulator/docs/BISIM Overview/small_electronics.md

 ## Heart Rate Monitor

-Polar armband monitor was used.
-This heart rate monitor can connecct over ANT+ or bluetooth.
+For this bicycle simulator a Polar armband monitor was used.
+This heart rate monitor can be connecct over ANT+ or bluetooth and takes the heart rate from the arm instead of the wrist or from around the chest.
+Other heart rate monitor can be used that can connect to a bicycle computer or device that can save the heart rate data at 1 second intervals.

 ## Power Meter